 “The required detention volume shall be that volume necessary to attenuate the post- development mass outflow of water from the outlet structure from hour 11 to hour 18 of the 24-hour storm to a level not to exceed the pre-development mass outflow for the same time period for both the 2-year and 5-year, 24-hour storms.
 This volume may be minimized by careful attention to outlet structure design.“

-Hydrology Studio has built-in functionality that allows you to build a multi-purpose detention basin outlet structure.
-One that satisfies both peak release rate and volume restriction criteria.
+Thankfully, Hydrology Studio has built-in functionality that allows you meet such criteria.
+It allows you to build a multi-purpose detention basin outlet structure that satisfies both peak release rate and volume restriction criteria described above.
 It requires minimal inputs and offers a fast and easy path to design success.

 As you may have read throughout this Help Center, there are problems with traditional detention ponds that focus only on preserving pre-developed peak flow rates.
 But in many instances this requirement has proven to be insufficient in maintaining flood flow stages downstream due to the increased volume of the post-developed hydrograph, i.e., the detention pond’s outflow hydrograph.